seo4ajax/seo4ajax-cloudfront/README.md

 By default, static resources from the bucket are cached for a long time period.
 This improves performance but means that the deploy process of any real app will need a Cloudfront purge step.
+The requests to api.seo4ajax.com are also cached.

 Notes
 --